Trade Stock Indices

 Moving Average Leading Indices Indicators

-A indices trader can choose a moving average based on the stock indices chart time frame that he is trading; the indices trader might choose to use this Moving Average indicator on the minute stock indices charts, hourly stock indices charts, day indices charts or even weekly stock indices charts.
+A trader can choose a moving average based on the stock indices chart time frame that he is trading: the trader might choose to use this Moving Average indicator on the minute stock indices charts, hourly stock indices charts, day indices charts or even weekly stock indices charts.

 The indices trader can also choose to average the closing indices price, opening stock indices price or median indices price.

-Moving average indices indicator is a commonly used indicator to measure strength of indices trends.
-The data is precise and its output as a moving line can be customized to a indices trader's preferences.
+Moving average indices indicator is a oftenly used indicator to measure strength of indices trends.
+The data is precise & its output as a moving line can be customized to a indices trader's preferences.

-Indices Traders choose the moving average period to use depending on the type of indices trading they do; short-term indices trading, medium-term stock indices trading and long-term stock indices trading.
+Indices Traders select the moving average period to use depending on the type of indices trading they do: short-term indices trading, medium-term stock indices trading and long-term stock indices trading.

 Because long term moving averages calculate the average using more stock indices price data, it does not reverse as fast as a short term indices trading moving average and it is slow to catch the changes in the indices trend.
 However, the longer term indices trading moving average is better when the indices trend stays in force for a longer time but may also give late stock indices signals.

-The work of a indices trader is to find a moving average period that will identify indices trends as early as possible while at the same time avoiding fake-out signals (indices trading whipsaws).
+The work of a trader is to find a moving average period which will spot indices trends as early as possible while at the same time avoiding fake-out signals (indices trading whipsaws).